 - Emotional support animals must be harnessed, leashed, or tethered or stayed in their travel carrier at all times.

 - Passengers travelling with emotional support animal’s are not permitted to seat in the exit row, for safety reasons.

-Latam Airlines’s policies for flying with an emotional support dog, in 2021, are as follows:
+Latam Airlines’s policies for flying with an emotional support dog, are as follows: